 The following procedure describes how to install an Adapter Module into and remove an Adapter Module from an Activator.
+Chapter 2: Hardware Installation on a PC

 To install an Adapter Module:

 - 1. Position the two metal guides on the Adapter Module into the corresponding slots on the Activator. - 2.
 Press down on the Adapter Module to seat the connector firmly on the bottom of the module.
 Do not force the Adapter Module, it should fit easily.
 Be sure to keep the connector area clean.